artspb/weight-interceptor/http/README.md

 _Sends body data._

 The request data consist of three parts.
-The first part is always `01b8`.
-It could be a type of data like weight, fat, and so on.
-The second part is the time of measurement e.g. `13262d3c`.
-The third part is the data itself e.g. `1a68`.
+The first part consists of four digits, e.g., `01b8`.
+The first pair seems to be a descending sequence.
+The second pair is either `b8` or rarely `f8` in my case.
+The part's purpose remains unclear.
+The second part is the time of measurement e.g. `13262d3c` (eight digits).
+The third part is the data itself e.g. `1a68` (four digits).
 Example: `24BBBBBBBBBBBBSSSSSSSSSSSS01b813262d3c1a680000NN000000000000CCCCCCCC`.

 The response data is always `01000000`.
 That means that the response is constant: `A0 0000000000000001000000000000000000000000000000bec650a1`.